joelday/decoration-ioc/README.md

 ```

 ## Notes
-- vscode-instantiation does not currently support asynchronous instantiation.
+- decoration-ioc does not currently support asynchronous instantiation.